AmigaLabs/clib4/README.md

 All **wctype** functions should be working correctly now.
 We need a valid test suite

 ### Wchar

-Some **wchar** functions are now implemented.
-There are no valid tests except little few so use at your own risk..
+Some **wchar** functions are now implemented but some are not working correctly.
+There are no valid tests except a little few so use at your own risk..

 ### TODO